 They may hide their low self-esteem behind a brash, confident pose that hides their inner turmoil.
 They usually function quite well at work and only display aggressive behavior toward those close to them (high functioning).
 But the black hole in the gut and their intense self-loathing are still there.
 It’s just buried deeperRepeatedly proclaiming oneself to be some great real-estate investor, for instance, may be attempted as "proof" that one is responsible and stable, but that is meaningless and empty if one continues to hate oneself.

 Finally, infidelity is not unheard-of among untreated Borderlines.
 When looking at the high percentages of non-Borderlines who have been unfaithful, I don't have scientific evidence that untreated Borderlines are statistically likelier to commit adultery than are non-Borderlines.
 However, in the case of untreated Borderlines, the emotional instability and abandonment issues make the "cheating" far less surprising.
 Something else that might be recurring among a disproportionate number of Borderlines is "serial monogamy."
 Again, the Borderlines who have had the most successful long-term relationships have consistently been those who have been diagnosed with BPD and have remained committed to their treatment.
+Rather than boasting that one is a big-shot real-estate investor, one might consider the gains that come should one invest in a return to psychiatric care.

 Copyright (C) 2010 Stuart K. Hayashi